Pound Cake

 pound cake batter in Bundt pan

-Bake for 55 to 65 minutes, or until the cake is golden-brown and a toothpick inserted halfway between the side of the pan and the central tube comes out clean.
+Bake for 55 to 65 minutes, or until a toothpick comes out clean.

 baked pound cake cooling on rack

 Cool the cake on a cooling rack for 10 minutes, then invert onto a rack to cool completely.
-Dust with powdered sugar, if desired, then slice (a serrated knife works best).
-Serve with fresh fruit, if you like.
+Dust with powdered sugar, if desired, slice, and serve.

 sliced pound cake on platter